-- Please choose carefully those whom you ask to write letters of recommendation for you.
-At least one letter must be from a person closely familiar with U.S. university system of education.
-Referees should be people not only personally acquainted with you, but of equal importance, ones who, from their own career experiences, are in a position to judge your qualifications for a career in biology research and teaching.
+Please choose carefully those whom you ask to write letters of recommendation.
+At least one letter must be from a person closely familiar with U.S. university system.
+Referees should be people not only personally acquainted with you, but those who, from their own career experiences, are in a position to judge your qualifications for a career in biology research and teaching.
 At least one letter of reference should come from an active scientist with whom you have recently worked and interacted closely over an extended period of time.
-Letters are of lesser value when they come from teaching assistants or professors whose only interaction with you has been at a distance, as a student enrolled in her or his course.
+Letters are of lesser value when they come from teaching assistants or professors whose only interaction with you has been as a student enrolled in her or his course.
 It is also valuable to us if one or more of your references assesses your ability to communicate in English in the technical language of the sciences.

-- Your Personal Statement is a critically important part of the application you submit.
-We look for a clear, logical presentation, not necessarily constrained by any stated word limit while at the same time not burdened with extraneous personal narrative or philosophy.
-Please help us get to know you by providing explicit information addressing the following questions:
+Your personal statement is a critically important part of the application.
+We look for a clear, succinct, and logical presentation.
+Please help us get to know you by addressing the following questions:

-- What experience and background do you have that is likely to help you not only succeed but excel in a program of graduate study and research in Plant Biology?
+- What experience and background do you have that is likely to help you excel in a program of graduate study and research in Plant Biology?

-- Whose research in particular, among our Plant Biology faculty, appears to be most appropriate to your interests and why?
+- Among our Plant Biology faculty, whose research appears to be most appropriate to your interests and why?
 Please be specific.

 - What are your long-term career plans?
-What is it about your stated goals that attracts you to them?
 What sort of professional position do you envision yourself in ten years from now?